IainDoucette/Improving-ProteinMPNN-PD-L1-Binding-Dynamics-Using-Iterative-Mutagenesis-/README.md

 ## Visualizing Results

 Throughout the optimization process, visualizations are used to help understand the effects of mutations on the protein sequence.
 The primary visualization methods used in this project are **heatmaps**.
+These heatmaps allow us to see regions that are highly conserved and that cannot be easily mutated or that have very restricted mutations that are not deleterious.
+We also see the opposite, where there are residues or regions that can be easily mutated to almost any amino acid without detrimental effects.

 ### Heatmaps
 Heatmaps are generated to visualize the **Log Likelihood Ratio (LLR)** scores for each mutation at every position in the protein sequence.
-These heatmaps allow you to quickly assess which mutations are most beneficial.
+These heatmaps allow you to quickly assess which mutations are most

 - **High LLR values** (usually in yellow or white) represent mutations that are favorable and improve the protein’s properties.
 - **Low LLR values** (usually in dark blue or purple) represent mutations that are less favorable and could degrade the protein's properties.